karlu4vestas/simulation_management/VSM/description.md

 ### Initial Setup

-A secure folder always starts in a state with `cleanup_frequency="inactive"`, meaning that the cleanup process is inactive.
+A secure folder always starts in a state with `cleanupfrequency="inactive"`, meaning that the cleanup process is inactive.

 The owner or approvers of the secure folder selects
 - the cleanup frequency that they expect will work for their project: 15 days, 30 days, or 45 days.
 These choices can be adapted.